bscan/RakuNavigator/README.md

+For those interested in a Perl 5 Language Server, check out https://github.com/bscan/PerlNavigator

 # Raku Navigator

 This is the source code for the Visual Studio Code Raku Extension with Language Server.
 Currently it provides